HSF/hsf.github.io/_activities/detsim.md

   - /workinggroups/detsim.html
 ---

-The Detector Simulation Working Group considers approaches to making detector simulation faster and more accurate for HEP experiments.
+The Detector Simulation Activity Area considers approaches to making detector simulation faster and more accurate for HEP experiments.
 Simulation that produces a traditional digitised detector output, as well as more radical approaches to generate reconstruction or analysis